rittik987/react-web/README.md

 4. Cart page shows all booked events
 5. User can remove events or proceed to checkout
 6. Cart data is saved and persists after refresh

+Assignment Completion
+This project was built as part of a React.js Internship Assignment.
+All requirements from the assignment have been successfully implemented:
+ Event List Page - Displays events with title, date, location, and price from JSON data with sorting functionality Event Details Page - Shows complete event details with a "Book Now" button that adds events to the cart Booking Cart Page - Displays selected events with total amount and remove option

+Technical Requirements Met:

+ React with functional components and hooks
+ Context API for state management
+ Tailwind CSS for styling
+ Proper folder structure
+ Clean, maintainable code

+✅ Deliverables:

+GitHub repository at /react-web
+README with setup instructions
+Screenshots of all working pages